-- An assessment must be completed prior to the patient being admitted to determine the appropriate treatment required. - Based on the assessment, the client must be found to have a Behavioral Health diagnosis that requires treatment that can be delivered at Access Carroll. - The client must be a Maryland resident. - The client must acknowledge a Good Faith Estimate and abide by the rules of the program while in Behavioral Health treatment services.
+- An assessment must be completed prior to the patient being admitted to determine the appropriate treatment required. - Based on the assessment, the client must be found to have a Behavioral Health diagnosis that requires treatment that can be delivered at Access Carroll. - The client must be a Maryland resident.
+Some exceptions may be granted. - The client must acknowledge a Good Faith Estimate and abide by the rules of the program while in Behavioral Health treatment services.